-This Report is prepared in accordance with Appendix 27 to the rules governing the listing of securities on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") (the "Listing Rules") - "Environmental, Social and Governance Reporting Guide" and has complied with "comply or explain" provision in the Listing Rules.
+This Report follows the disclosure requirements of Appendix 27 to the rules governing the listing of securities on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") (the "Listing Rules") - "Environmental, Social and Governance Reporting Guide".

-This Report summarises the performance of the Group in respect of corporate social responsibility, covering its core operation in Hong Kong and Canada which is considered as material by the Group - the exploration for and the development of oil properties for the production of bitumen in the Athabasca oil sands region in Alberta, Canada.
+This Report summarises the ESG performance of the Group, covering its core operation in Hong Kong and Canada which is considered as material by the Group - the exploration for and the development of oil properties for the production of bitumen in the Athabasca oil sands region in Alberta, Canada.
 With the aim to optimise and improve the disclosure requirements in the Report, the Group has taken initiative to formulate policies, record relevant data, implement and monitor measures.
+This report highlights the Group's sustainability efforts in environmental and social aspects.
+For details of our corporate governance, please refer to the Corporate Governance Report included in the Group's Annual Report 2021.

 This Report shall be published both in Chinese and English on the website of Hong Kong Stock Exchange.
 Should there be any discrepancy between the Chinese and the English versions, the English version shall prevail.